This is a special place, like no other on Earth

 Combined, these five themes comprise a valuable national treasure.
-It’s up to all of us to protect, nurture, and pass it on to future generations.
+It’s up to all of us to protect, nurture, and pass them on to future generations.

 Won’t you help?